What Is Computing?

 Miss Z Robinson (C2K Administrator and System Support Officer)

-As well as these facilities A Level pupils have the option to use their own laptop equipment during class and their study periods which can be connect to the C2K Network using the wireless routers provided by C2K.
+As well as these facilities A Level pupils have the option to use their own laptop equipment during class and their study periods which can be connected to the C2K Network using the wireless routers provided by C2K.

 Key Stage 3